lokeshkrishnar/AlwaysRemembered/SaraswathyKalyanaraman/life.md

 ## Early Life
 - Born in:
-- Village/City:
+- Village/City:Chennai
 - Parents:
 - Childhood memories:

-Write in simple sentences.
-Don’t worry about perfection.
+"She used to go to school in a plymouth car"

 ---